Frequently Asked Questions: International Students

 Q: How do I apply for financial aid?

-A: We primarily use the College Board PROFILE because we believe it produces a more refined and accurate assessment of a family’s need and their eligibility for funding from Reed.
+A: We primarily use the CSS Profile because we believe it produces a more refined and accurate assessment of a family’s need and their eligibility for funding from Reed.

 Q: What are the deadlines for applying for aid?